 The Keres language is an isolate language spoken only among the people of seven pueblos in New Mexico.
 The language is further divided into Eastern and Western subsets, each of which is significantly different from the other.
 Each pueblo also has its own dialect of Keres but each dialect is mutually intelligible with its nearest neighbors.

-The Franciscans named each pueblo after different Catholic saints and began their attempted destruction of native languages and religions while enslaving the people to build great mission structures and serve the priests so fully that they couldn't even feed or clothe themselves properly.
+The Franciscans named each pueblo after different Catholic saints and soon began their attempted destruction of native languages and religions.
+They also enslaved the people to build great mission structures and serve the priests so fully that the people couldn't even feed or clothe themselves properly.
 The first American Revolution was fought for freedom from that.